slerman12/XRDs/README.md

 # Reproducing The Work

-Once data is downloaded, reproducing is easy.
+Once data is downloaded and UnifiedML is installed, reproducing is easy.

 [//]: # (<summary><h1 style="display: inline-block;">Reproducing paper</h1></summary>)